 The OAS Internship Program does not offer any payment or stipend.
 Interns are responsible for all costs associated with travel, housing, maintenance and health insurance.

-All interns are required to participate in a weekly orientation program coordinated by the Department of Human Resources.
+All interns are required to participate in the Internship’s Weekly Orientation Program coordinated by the Department of Human Resources.
 A certificate of completion of the internship will be awarded to interns who have attended at least 80% of these activities.

 As part of the OAS Internship Program, interns are required to fulfill a performance evaluation.
 This evaluation is done at the end of the internship session.